sebv/node-wd-sync/doc/template/JS-DOC-template.md

 The browser functions must to be run within a `sync` block.
 This block holds the fiber environment.

-The 'executeAsync' and 'safeExecuteAsync' methods may still be run asynchronously.
+The `executeAsync` and `safeExecuteAsync` methods may still be run asynchronously.

 ```javascript
 {1wdsimplejs}